 The Saion system is set up slightly differently from the main cluster.
 Please read the Saion introduction here for the best way to organise your computations.

-The "test-amd" and "test-gpu" partitions are freely available.
-They are an easy way for you to get access to high core-count nodes and to modern GPU nodes without applying for restricted resources.
+The "test-gpu" partition is freely available.
+It gives you easy access to modern GPU nodes without applying for restricted resources.

-These partitions are running on hardware that is normally used for specific high-priority tasks.
-If such a task is started, jobs running on these partitions will be stopped, then restarted once the high-priority tasks are done.
+This partition is running on hardware that is normally used for specific high-priority tasks.
+If such a task is started, the jobs running on the "test-gpu" partition will be stopped, then restarted once the high-priority tasks are done.
 As your jobs can be interrupted at any time it is not suitable for important long-running jobs, unless the job can restart where it left off.

-These partitions are best used for short computations, including interactive use and compiling and testing code.
+This partition is best used for short computations, including interactive use and compiling and testing code.
 Your allocation is maximum 18 cores and 2 GPUs.

 building your code